fsalomon/ring2sip/README.md

 ## Prerequisites

 1. **Node**: Requires a machine with Node.js and FFmpeg installed.
 Tested with Debian Linux.
 2. **Networking** The machine running this code and your PBX must be located on the same private network.
+Your Ring Doorbell can be on a completely different network.
 2. **OPUS Codec**: Ensure your PBX supports Opus audio.
 Ensure your Ring camera is using Opus.

 ## Setup